Three benefits of a best-of-breed WMS

 2. You like what you already have

-If you have some existing management systems, vendor portals, or an ERP that doesn’t offer a WMS module, then it could be more beneficial to focus your search on a standalone WMS that lists your current software in its ‘supported’ list.
+If you already have existing management systems, vendor portals, or an ERP that does not include a WMS module, it might be more beneficial to focus your search on a standalone WMS that is compatible with your current software.

-The integrations that ERP platforms and standalone WMS prioritize also tend to be different.
-An ERP will look at other core functions of your business from payroll to purchase orders, giving a preference for the most vital functions specific to your company as a whole.
+The integration priorities of ERP platforms and standalone WMSs also tend to differ.
+An ERP will prioritize integrating core business functions such as payroll and purchase orders, with a focus on what is most vital for your company as a whole.

-A standalone WMS developer will focus their integration on functions core to your warehouse, so it might have options for parcel shipping or looking to consolidate your LTL loads and incorporate sophisticated picking rules.
+In contrast, a WMS developer will focus their integration efforts on functions critical to your warehouse, such as parcel shipping, consolidating less-than-truckload (LTL) shipments, and incorporating sophisticated picking rules.

-If you like your existing payroll and other platforms, the individual WMS also likely makes more sense.
+If you’re satisfied with your existing payroll and other platforms, a standalone WMS likely makes more sense.

 3. You need the WMS first

-A best-of-breed WMS often makes the most sense when controlling your warehouse is the most important and you don’t have the funding or hardware to use a full-scale ERP.
+A best-of-breed WMS often makes the most sense when warehouse control is your top priority, and you don’t have the budget or infrastructure to implement a full-scale ERP.

-This situation can be tricky because you must consider the future to ensure that a standalone WMS is the smart investment.
-If it’s uncertain about your need for an ERP, then look for a WMS from an established company who is already working to integrate with ERP and other platforms.
+This situation can be tricky because you must consider the future to ensure that a standalone WMS is the right investment.
+If there’s uncertainty about your need for an ERP in the future, look for a WMS from an established company that is already working to integrate with ERP and other platforms.

-Buy what you need and always keep the future in mind to be happy with the decision.
+Buy what you need now, but always keep future expansion in mind to ensure long-term satisfaction with your decision.

 Free white paper